 One of the things my time in the auto business has revealed to me is that the first question most people thinking of buying an electric vehicle (EV) want to be answered is how far can an electric car go on a full charge of its battery before it needs recharging again?

 Electric cars can go between 58 and 335 miles on a single charge of their battery, depending on the model and the size of the battery pack.
-That’s quite a spread, but as the U.S. Department of Transportation has found the majority of Americans drive an average of 40 miles per day, an electric car is a practical option for many of us.
+The U.S. Department of Transportation has found the majority of Americans only drive an average of 40 miles per day, so an electric car is a practical option for many of us.
 Here I’m going to look at some of the models currently available, battery recharge rates, how realistic these claimed ranges are, and what factors impact on the driving range of an electric car.

 If you want more information about all types of electrified vehicles, make sure you check out my blog about hybrids, plug-in hybrids and EVs here.